Code-Institute-Submissions/first_edition/DEPLOYMENT.md

     AWS_STORAGE_BUCKET_NAME = # The name of the bucket you created prior AWS_S3_REGION_NAME = # Pick the region you used when creating your bucket, go back to S3 bucket if you forgot its value.
-    AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID') # These two are from your csv values that are retrived from your heroku config variables, we will fill them out afterwards
+    AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID') # These two are from your csv values that are retreived from your heroku config variables, we will fill them out afterwards
     AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
     AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'